 The red light of a Stunning Spell sang in Harry's hair as he got to his feet and he glanced aside, seeing Lucius hit the floor in an undignified manner.

-Harry turned to the caster of the spell and saw Ron throwing him one of the wands which he summoned, while Hermione, weak and hurt as she was, managed to tug Griphook out from under the chandelier before taking Ron's hand quickly.
+Harry turned to the caster of the spell and saw Ron throwing him one of the wands which he had summoned, while Hermione, weak and hurt as she was, managed to tug Griphook out from under the chandelier before taking Ron's hand fast.

 Harry caught the wand expertly, then sprinted back to Dobby and also seized his small, inert hand.

 "POTTER!"
-Voldemort bellowed and Harry saw him turn towards them, the wand in his hand again.
+Voldemort bellowed and Harry saw him turn toward them, the wand in his hand again.

 Harry did not wait to hear the rest; he turned on the spot and disappeared into unknown, repeating the name of the destination in his thoughts, hoping that it would be enough to get them to safety…

 Bill and Fleur's . . .
 Shell Cottage . . .
 Bill and Fleur's . . .

 And then he fell onto wet grass and peaceful sounds of a distant sea filled his distraught mind.

 Harry kept his eyes closed, unable to move for a while.
 Even breathing seemed too difficult to carry out at that point.
 He felt emotionally drained and completely exhausted.